 • The vertical boiling channel

 • builds on Sundials/ML (and by extension SUNDIALS) and is a synchronous language extended with Ordinary Differential Equations (ODEs) to model systems with complex interaction between discrete-time and continuous-time dynamics.
-It is described in this paper.
+It is described in this paper(link is external).

 Individual users